timschabel/X-Team-35-2b/proposal.md

 1. Name: Give your project proposal a name (and edit the top line of this file)

+BlackJack

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+The amount money for each players and win or lose for this round of game.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+the money that player bets on,

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.